zakzak45/zakzak45/README.md

 # 💫 About Me:
-🔭 I’m khunjuliwe mdakane an aspiring web developer Currently working on an E-commerce website<br>👯 I’m looking to collaborate on any project that is cool<br>🤝 <br>🌱 I’m currently learning machine learning<br>💬 Ask me about python and programming<br>⚡ Fun fact im a cool dude
+🔭 I’m khunjuliwe mdakane an aspiring web developer Currently working on an E-commerce website<br>👯 I’m looking to collaborate on any project that is cool<br>🤝 🌱 I’m currently learning machine learning<br>💬 Ask me about python and programming<br>⚡ Fun fact im a cool dude

 ## 🌐 Socials: